 Fernando L. de Urioste

-A native Texan and graduate of the University of Texas, Fernando has over six years of experience working for the Austin Independent School District, including his most recent role as a Social Communication Resources and Services (SCORES) Teacher and Case Manager for middle school students on the autism spectrum.
+A native Texan and graduate of the University of Texas, Fernando has over six years of experience working for the Austin Independent School District, predominantly as a Social Communication Resources and Services (SCORES) Teacher and Case Manager for middle school students on the autism spectrum.
 He has also held various positions in K-12 special education programs including: Social Behavior Skills (SBS), Life Skills, and the Preschool Program for Children with Disabilities (PPCD.)

 Fernando is no stranger to the ARD process and has experience with accommodations for a broad scope of student needs such as autism spectrum, emotional dysregulation, OHI, Down Syndrome, intellectual disability, OT/PT, speech and language services, and Section 504 services.
-He is also working towards becoming a Certified Orientation & Mobility Specialist for persons with visual impairments.
+He also earned his accreditation as a Certified Orientation & Mobility Specialist for persons with visual impairments after completing his coursework at The Virginia Murray Sowell Center for Research and Education in Sensory Disabilities at Texas Tech.

-Fernando lives in Austin with his partner Rachel and their two dogs, Blanka and Pogi.
+Fernando lives in Austin with his wife Rachel and their two dogs, Blanka and Pogi.
 He enjoys yoga, biking, and making music.

 BA in English, University of Texas at Austin